monoscope-tech/apitoolkit-landing/docs/sdks/java/springboot/index.md

   <p><i class="fa-regular fa-lightbulb"></i> <b>Tip</b></p>
   <p>
-    The <code>{ENTER_YOUR_API_KEY_HERE}</code> demo string should be replaced with the API key generated from the APItoolkit dashboard.
+    The <code>{ENTER_YOUR_API_KEY_HERE}</code> demo string should be replaced with the API key generated from the monoscope dashboard.
   </p>
 </div>
 ```